 Unfortunately, Ewing sarcoma has a high likelihood of metastasizing (spreading), so local control alone is only effective in about 20 percent of all cases.
 This means systemic therapy is key.

-At Dana-Farber/Children's Hospital Cancer Center, treatment for Ewing sarcoma almost always starts with chemotherapy.
+At Dana-Farber/Boston Children's, treatment for Ewing sarcoma almost always starts with chemotherapy.
 Chemotherapy is systemic treatment, meaning it is introduced to the bloodstream and travels throughout the whole body to kill cancer cells.

 Chemotherapy drugs interfere with cancer cells' ability to grow or reproduce.
 They're usually given for several cycles before surgery or radiation to help shrink the size of the tumor and prevent the cancer from spreading to other parts of the body.